International Finance Corporation

+The International Finance Corporation (IFC) is an international financial institution headquartered in Washington, D.C., and a member of the World Bank Group.
+Established in 1956 as the private-sector arm of the World Bank Group, the IFC provides investment, advisory, and asset-management services to support private-sector development in developing countries.
+Its goal is to help people achieve better living standards by mobilizing financial resources for private enterprises.

 History

 The World Bank and International Monetary Fund were designed by delegates at the Bretton Woods conference in 1944.
 The World Bank, then consisting of only the International Bank for Reconstruction and Development, became operational in 1946.
 Robert L. Garner joined the World Bank in 1947 as a senior executive and expressed his view that private business could play an important role in international development.
 In 1950, Garner and his colleagues proposed establishing a new institution for the purpose of making private investments in the less developed countries served by the World Bank.
 The U.S. government encouraged the idea of an international corporation working in tandem with the World Bank to invest in private enterprises without accepting guarantees from governments, without managing those enterprises, and by collaborating with third party investors.
 When describing the IFC in 1955, World Bank President Eugene R. Black said that the IFC would only invest in private firms, rather than make loans to governments, and it would not manage the projects in which it invests.